 It is vital that you are fluent in the second language or you cannot be a translator.
 Those that are bilingual are favored but you can always get educated.
-Do the work and improve language skills so you know both languages as flawlessly as possible.
+Do the work and improve your language skills so you know both languages as flawlessly as possible.

 2. Choose A Niche

 When you are a general freelance translator, the possibility of making good money is low.
-It is difficult to find a client that pays well so you have to specialize the work you do.
+It is difficult to find a client that pays well so you have to specialize in the work you do.

-Pick a niche and then keep improving language skills.
+Pick a niche and then keep improving your language skills.
 You want to be fluent with the entire terminology in the industry and you have to be up-to-date with the news.
 Becoming a niche expert means the entire job becomes easier and you have access to opportunities that are better-paid.

 As an extra tip, be sure you are familiar with the CAT tools.
 You will, most likely, end up working with them every single day.
 Agencies and clients do expect this.